 My husband is a sports fanatic!
-He likes playing sports, he loves competition, and he enjoys watching sports.
+He likes playing sports, watching sports, and loves competition.
 Baseball.
 Football.
 Basketball.
 Hockey.
-Well, he does draw the line at soccer, but he still know quite a bit of what is going on in the soccer world for not being a fan.
+Obstacle Course Racing Well, he does draw the line at soccer.
+But, he knows quite a bit of what is going on in the soccer world for not being a fan.

 While I like sports, my husband’s passion for sports far exceeds what I can understand.
 But, I realized early on that this was an area I could use to connect with my husband instead of letting it separate us.
 So, if your husband is a sports fanatic and you aren’t, here are some things you can do to connect with him and enter his world of sports.

-- Surprise him with tickets to see his favorite team.
-When I was dating my husband I once set my alarm so I could wake up in the middle of the night to get online and buy him tickets for a Michigan football game (back when they were still good) when they first went on sale to get good seats.
+When I was dating my husband I once set my alarm so I could wake up in the middle of the night to get online and buy him tickets for a Michigan football game.
+I wanted to make sure that I was ready when they first went on sale to get good seats.
 It was so worth it to see how excited he was when I gave him the tickets.

-- Find a sport to play together.
-There are all sorts of coed leagues for all sorts of sports: church softball, dodgeball leagues, kickball leagues, sport and social clubs in cities, bowling, tennis, run together, bike together, signup for Tough Mudder or Warrior Dash.
+There are all sorts of coed leagues for all sorts of sports: church softball, dodgeball leagues, kickball leagues, sport and social clubs in cities, bowling, tennis, run together, bike together, signup for a Spartan Race (this is on my list for 2019).
 Get out and compete/participate together.

-Sports might not be “your type of thing”, but if they are your husband’s then it is your responsibility as a wife to take an interest in it.
+Sports might not be “your type of thing”, but if they are your husband’s then it’s your responsibility as a wife to take an interest in it.
 In the book, A Severe Mercy, Sheldon Vanauken shares a key element of his relationship with his wife:

 “Look,” we said, “what is it that draws two people into closeness and love?
 Of course there’s the mystery of physical attraction, but beyond that it’s the things they share.
 We both love strawberries and ships and collies and poems and all beauty, and all those things bind us together.
 Those sharings just happened to be; but what we must do now is share everything.
 If one of us likes anything, there must be something to like in it – and the other one must find it – every single thing that either of us likes.
 That way we shall create a thousand strands, great and small, that will link us together.
 Then we shall be so close that it would be impossible – unthinkable – for either of us to suppose that we could ever recreate such closeness with anyone else.
 And our trust in each other will not only be based on love and loyalty, but on the fact of a thousand sharings – a thousand strands twisted into something unbreakable.”

 Wow!
 I love that.
-Entering your husband’s world (even of sports) helps create such a bond that he won’t be able to imagine any other person being able to fill that place.
+Entering your husband’s world (even the world of sports) helps create such a bond that he won’t be able to imagine any other person being able to fill that place.

 That is why it’s worth taking an interest and making an effort at something that you wouldn’t naturally care about.
 What ways do you enter your husband’s world?